Survive AIDS

 Survive AIDS is the group formerly known as ACT UP/Golden Gate.
+The group was founded on September four, 1990, by Brenda Lein and Matt Sharp.
 In 1990, the ACT UP chapter in San Francisco split into two chapters, the San Francisco chapter and the Golden Gate chapter.
 The catalyst for this was over decision-making processes, although it also involved many larger issues.
 According to ACT UP/Golden Gate, "ACT UP Golden Gate concentrated on issues involving treatment and treatment access while ACT UP San Francisco focused on broader social issues involving public policy and politics.
 Over the next several years the two ACT UP chapters worked separately and together on local and national AIDS issues."
 But in 1994, the two organizations stopped working together, and they grew further apart.